kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 ### User Stories (Optional)

+Here is the all use cases of NominatedNodeNames that we're taking into consideration:
+- The scheduler puts it after the preemption (already implemented)
+- The scheduler puts it at the beginning of binding cycles (only if the binding cycles invole PreBind phase)
+- The cluster autoscaler puts it after creating a new node for pending pod(s) so that the scheduler can find a place faster when the node is created.
+- Kueue uses it to determine a prefered node for the pod based on their internal calculation (Topology aware scheduling etc)

+(Possibly, our future initiative around the workload scheduling (including gang scheduling) can also utilize it, but we don't discuss it here because it's not yet concreted at all.)

 #### Story 1: Prevent inappropriate scale downs by Cluster Autoscaler

 The scheduler starts to expose where the pod is going to with `NominatedNodeName` at the beginning of binding cycles.